 "Hyuk hyuk hyuk,"

-"Heya, kiddo," Ryuk says, and Near wonders if he ever greeted Yagami with the same mocking affection, with the same careless indulgence.
-"Came down for a good look at someone I was gonna write down, and then I thought, 'hey, that kid, haven't seen him in awhile, I bet he's lonely!'"
+"Heya, kiddo," Ryuk says.
+Near wonders if he ever greeted Yagami with the same mocking affection, with the same careless indulgence.
+"Came down for a good look at someone I was gonna write down, and then I thought, 'hey, that kid, haven't seen him in a while, I bet he's lonely!'"
 He chuckles.
-It makes Near think of his face as he leant over Yagami's body and peered into its staring eyes.
+It makes Near think of his face as he leaned over Yagami's body and peered into its staring eyes.
 "I thought you might like to meet a friend of mine, a new shinigami."

 "Kira," he says, a strangled, disbelieving sound that is unworthy of the world's greatest detective.
-There is enough left of Light Yagami to recognise something in the way the creature stands, something in the way it tilts its head and bares its sharp teeth in a superior smile, something in the way it moves with the palest echo of Yagami's elegance.
+There is enough left of Light Yagami to recognise something in the way the creature stands, something in the way it tilts its head, something in the way it moves with the palest echo of Yagami's elegance.

 "Yes?" it says, faintly curious, faintly bored – without recognition.
 There is nothing of Light Yagami in the way it studies Near – indifferent, or, if pushed, contemptuous in a broad unreserved way that has nothing to do with Near specifically and more to do with humanity in general.
 There is nothing of Yagami in its casual disregard for its surroundings.
-Nothing of Yagami in the way it simply stands in midair, like it can't bear to touch its leather boots (Mello, Near thought when he saw them, and hatred filled him for one brief blinding moment) on the human realm.
+Nothing of Yagami in the way it simply stands in midair as if it can't bear to touch its leather boots (Mello, Near thought when he saw them and hatred filled him for one brief blinding moment) on the human realm.